laconiajs/website/docs/api/adapter-api.md

   - `inputType = "body"`
     - Supported values are: `body`, `params`
     - Determines what should the application receive as an input
-  - `includeInputHeaders = false`
-    - Set to true to receive `inputHeaders` parameter in your application
   - `responseStatusCode = 200`
     - The status code that the Lambda should return in successful execution
   - `responseAdditionalHeaders`